 "SMS OTP CODE"

 An email claiming that the last bill was unable to be processed and that a new credit card number needs to be provided.
-The email may instruct you to “keep the window open”.
+Most versions of this scam may refer to an "SMS OTP CODE" (often in all capitals) as part of the scam.
+The email may also instruct you to “keep the window open”.
 You may see a “3D Secure” or “Verified by VISA” logo on the scam website.
 This scam targets your credit card number and tries to trick you into providing it to criminals.
 Some versions of this scam email may contain a website link that points to the LinkedIn service.

 "Your last payment was declined"